underworld-community/knight_et_al-orogenic_wedges/README.md

 File | Purpose
 --- | ---
-`BK-Conv_One_Layer-Erosion-SimpVersion.ipynb` | Notebook to recreate CT25-1.
+`CT25-1.ipynb` | Notebook to recreate CT25-1.
 Can be modified to recreate any case presented in the manuscript.
-`UW2DsurfaceProcesses.py`| 2D surface processes for erosion and sedimentation, includes a linear hillslope diffusion function and velocity function.
 `Fig-9.pdf` | Model at final TS for selected cases.

 Tests